-6.4 Project Update Meetings
+5.4 Project Update Meetings

 To facilitate the timely delivery of projects and prevent the lapse of obligation authority, project sponsors will be required to participate in project meetings with FHWA, MDOT, and GRPC to discuss the development and schedule of the project.
 A project will be required to follow the approved timeline submitted on the project application.
 If a TIP project is not implemented in a timely manner, the jurisdiction will be requested to explain the delay.
 If project requirements are not met and delays unjustified, the recommendation will be made to the TCC and TPC for removal of the project from the TIP.
-If it is found the jurisdiction no longer has the required match for the project, the recommendation will be made to the TCC and TPC for removal of the project, the recommendation will be made to the TCC and TPC for removal of the project from the TIP.
+If it is found the jurisdiction no longer has the required match for the project, the recommendation will be made to the TCC and TPC for removal of the project from the TIP.

-6.5 Obligation Authority
+5.5 Obligation Authority